Actindo-AG/Documentation/ActindoWorkFlow/Operation/03_ManageTriggers.md

 ## Edit a trigger

-Edit a trigger to modify any of the previously configured values.
+Edit a trigger to modify any of the previously configured settings.
 It is also possible to edit or delete a condition for a trigger to be relevant.

 #### Prerequisites